478 Shares in iShares U.S. Basic Materials ETF $IYM Bought by CX Institutional

-CX Institutional purchased a new position in iShares U.S. Basic Materials ETF (NYSEARCA:IYM – Free Report) in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm purchased 478 shares of the company’s stock, valued at approximately $67,000.
+CX Institutional acquired a new position in shares of iShares U.S. Basic Materials ETF (NYSEARCA:IYM – Free Report) in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund acquired 478 shares of the company’s stock, valued at approximately $67,000.

-A number of other institutional investors and hedge funds also recently added to or reduced their stakes in the business.
-PGIM Custom Harvest LLC lifted its stake in iShares U.S. Basic Materials ETF by 1.1% in the first quarter.
-PGIM Custom Harvest LLC now owns 301,931 shares of the company’s stock worth $40,700,000 after acquiring an additional 3,318 shares during the period.
-LPL Financial LLC raised its holdings in iShares U.S. Basic Materials ETF by 9.5% in the first quarter.
-LPL Financial LLC now owns 83,942 shares of the company’s stock worth $11,315,000 after purchasing an additional 7,315 shares in the last quarter.
-Northwestern Mutual Wealth Management Co. raised its holdings in iShares U.S. Basic Materials ETF by 6.5% in the first quarter.
-Northwestern Mutual Wealth Management Co. now owns 71,150 shares of the company’s stock worth $9,591,000 after purchasing an additional 4,334 shares in the last quarter.
-Jones Financial Companies Lllp raised its holdings in iShares U.S. Basic Materials ETF by 1,430.4% in the first quarter.
-Jones Financial Companies Lllp now owns 32,108 shares of the company’s stock worth $4,328,000 after purchasing an additional 30,010 shares in the last quarter.
-Finally, Curi RMB Capital LLC bought a new position in iShares U.S. Basic Materials ETF in the first quarter worth $3,104,000.
+A number of other institutional investors have also made changes to their positions in IYM.
+Jones Financial Companies Lllp grew its position in shares of iShares U.S. Basic Materials ETF by 1,430.4% during the 1st quarter.
+Jones Financial Companies Lllp now owns 32,108 shares of the company’s stock worth $4,328,000 after buying an additional 30,010 shares during the period.
+Curi RMB Capital LLC acquired a new position in shares of iShares U.S. Basic Materials ETF during the 1st quarter worth about $3,104,000.
+AE Wealth Management LLC grew its holdings in iShares U.S. Basic Materials ETF by 1,918.5% during the first quarter.
+AE Wealth Management LLC now owns 14,412 shares of the company’s stock valued at $1,943,000 after purchasing an additional 13,698 shares during the period.
+LPL Financial LLC grew its holdings in iShares U.S. Basic Materials ETF by 9.5% during the first quarter.
+LPL Financial LLC now owns 83,942 shares of the company’s stock valued at $11,315,000 after purchasing an additional 7,315 shares during the period.
+Finally, D.A.
+Davidson & CO. acquired a new position in iShares U.S. Basic Materials ETF during the first quarter valued at approximately $585,000.

 About iShares U.S. Basic Materials ETF